 My screen time averaged FOUR HOURS A DAY!!!!!

-“surely that is NOT accurate!”
-But just seeing how much time I spent on my phone made me painfully more aware that unfortunately my phone was not lying to me.
+“surely that is NOT accurate”.
+But seeing how much time I spent on my phone made me painfully aware that my phone was not lying.
 I was spending almost 4 whole hours a day scrolling through the same Facebook posts I already read 24 times that day.

 So I began to make it a point that at varying times of the day, I put my phone away.
-These days since I am still teaching full time, I put my phone away when I get home from work.
-That way I am not tempted to hide in my phone as a coping mechanism to destress from the day.
+Now I am not tempted to hide in my phone as a coping mechanism to destress from the day.

 How can you lessen your screen time without going back to the stone age?

 For my iPhone users, did you know you can set screen time limits on your phone?
-If you feel like you need a little additional help being away from your screen during family time, then this may be the solution for you!
+If you feel like you need additional help being away from your screen, this may be the solution for you!

-“Downtime” allows you to set a time of the day when you want your apps to be temporarily closed out for however long you want.
+“Downtime” allows you to set a time of the day when you want your apps to be temporarily closed.
 For example, if you want to ensure that you (or your kids for that matter) are not on their phones for dinner time, then set your Downtime limits for whenever you usually eat dinner.

 You can also set app limits and communication limits as well!
 They basically work like Downtime does, but it’s more specific.
-This would be great if you only want to limit social media, or if you wanted to quiet down those group chats for a period of time.
+This would be great if you only want to limit social media or group chats.